RichardChangCA/AI_Study_Resources_Combo/Deep_Learning.md

 4. Medium, Visualising Filters and Feature Maps for Deep Learning: https://towardsdatascience.com/visualising-filters-and-feature-maps-for-deep-learning-d814e13bd671

 5. Medium, Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization: https://www.coursera.org/lecture/deep-neural-network/exponentially-weighted-averages-duStO ，some optimizers are illustrated well, like adam, RMSprop, learning rate decay, momentum, etc.

+6. Medium, Deep Learning using GPU on your MacBook https://towardsdatascience.com/deep-learning-using-gpu-on-your-macbook-c9becba7c43 ,use the GPU on your macbook pro to speed up your deep learning models with keras